YaoGroup/ServerMantaince/README.md

         - inside the `my_submit.slurm`, specify you want to do `python myscript.py`
     - Submit `my_submit.slurm` to Slurm

-4. There is **no** existing Conda environments like what we provide on the workstation.
-You have to create by your own.
+4. There are **no** existing Conda environments like what we provide on the workstation.
+You have to create on your own.
 :::

 #### b-2.1 Understanding the cluster and Write Slurm script

-We highly recommend to go through the guide from Princeton Research Computing:
+We highly recommend going through the guide from Princeton Research Computing:
 - https://researchcomputing.princeton.edu/get-started/guide-princeton-clusters
 - https://researchcomputing.princeton.edu/support/knowledge-base/slurm

-If you are impatient, you can diretly jump to the Python page:
+If you are impatient, you can directly jump to the Python page:
 - https://researchcomputing.princeton.edu/support/knowledge-base/python

-#### b-2.2 A helper tools for batch submitting jobs to cluster
+#### b-2.2 A helper tools for batch submitting jobs to the cluster

-For example, in our [Shelf 2D](https://github.com/YaoGroup/IceShelf2D), we have an script file `script_inverse.py` for inversion of hardness.
+For example, in our [Shelf 2D](https://github.com/YaoGroup/IceShelf2D), we have a script file `script_inverse.py` for inversion of hardness.
 One can run the script via terminal:
 ```
 python script_inverse.py 0.001 -o ./output_dir
 ```
 where the number `0.001` specifies the noise ratio.

-To systematically run the script with different noise ratio, using the terminal, one could do:
+To systematically run the script with different noise ratios, using the terminal, one could do:
 ```
 python script_inverse.py 0.001 -o ./noise_experiment &&
 python script_inverse.py 0.002 -o ./noise_experiment &&